pulumi/docs/content/blog/esc-secret-rotation-with-iac/index.md

 ### The Rotator: Managing Credential Lifecycles

 At the heart of our solution is a [generic `Rotator` component](https://github.com/pulumi/esc-examples/blob/claire/esc-rotation-example/rotate/example/rotator/rotator.ts) that manages credential pairs.
 It's designed to handle any type of static secret while ensuring zero-downtime rotations.
 The way it does this is by maintaining two versions of each secret: “current” and “previous”.
 Each time the stack is deployed, “current” is replaced with a newly provisioned credential, the old value is demoted to “previous”, and the old previous credential is decommissioned.
-Crucially, the demoted secret _remains valid_, which allows consuming services time to switch to using the new secret.
+Crucially, the demoted secret _remains valid_, which allows consuming services enough time to switch over to the new secret.

 ```typescript
 const creds = new Rotator("rotating-creds", {